 If You’re Headed to San Francisco…

 Start your trip off on Fillmore Street!
 Considered to be one of America’s best shopping streets, you’ll find everything from antiques to clothing, art, books, flower shops, and more.
-In the evening, check out the famous funky jazz club, Boom Boom Room, or check out the San Francisco Jazz Heritage Center if you’re looking for a more educational sort of experience.
+In the evening, check out the famous funky jazz club, Boom Boom Room, or the San Francisco Jazz Heritage Center, if you’re looking for a more educational sort of experience.
 Sheba Piano Lounge is also a cozy, intimate bar where you can hear live music 7 days a week.
-If you’re a film buff, Clay Theater and Sundance Kabuki Theatres have your name all over them!
+And, if you’re a film buff, Clay Theater and Sundance Kabuki Theatres have your name all over them!

 If You’re Headed to Detroit…

-Once you’re well fed, it’s time to do what you came here for.
-Head over to the casino and the MGM Grand Detroit – and if you want to end your night there too, you can crash at their hotel.
+Once you’re well fed, it’s time to head over to the casino at the MGM Grand Detroit – and if you want to end your night there too, you can book a room at this hotel.

-If you feel like you want to get a little artsy during your stay, you’re heading to the Red Bull House of Art, where you’ll see some eye-popping pieces.
+If you feel like you want to get a little artsy during your stay, head to the Red Bull House of Art, where you’ll see some eye-popping pieces.
 As a second option, you could get your fill at the Detroit Institute of Art.

-Don’t get upset because your day of culture doesn’t stop there.
-Not too far from where you risked it all last night, you’re checking out whatever’s going on at the beautifully decorated Fox Theatre, a performing arts center and movie palace located in Downtown Detroit.
-Feel free to top the night off with dessert nearby at the Astoria Pastry Shop.
+Your day of culture doesn’t have to stop there.
+Check out whatever’s going on at the beautifully decorated Fox Theatre, a performing arts center and movie palace located in Downtown Detroit.
+Top the night off with dessert nearby at the Astoria Pastry Shop.

-If you’re looking for a way to unwind after your exhilarating weekend, take a stroll down the Detroit Riverwalk to take a good look at Detroit’s skyline and get a real feel for the city – located right near the airport, for those worried about timing.
+If you’re looking for a way to unwind after your weekend, take a stroll down the Detroit Riverwalk to capture Detroit’s skyline and get a real feel for the city – located right near the airport, for those worried about timing.

 If You’re Headed to Denver…

-Make sure to bring some waterproof clothing for this one.
-A really fun, exhilarating thing to do in Denver is white water rafting.
-Go online and research rafting at Clear Creek, an approximately 35-minute drive from downtown Denver.
-Their location at Idaho Springs also offers a lot to do after your raft trip.
-Bonus points if you try the zip lining offered there.
+Make sure to bring some waterproof clothing for this trip.
+If you get bored of lounging around and are looking for a fun and exhilarating thing to do in Denver, try white water rafting!
+Spend your day rafting at Clear Creek, an approximately 35-minute drive from downtown Denver.
+Their location at Idaho Springs also offers a lot to do after your raft trip such as zip lining.